-Hours after the rioters has been pushed back from the Capitol, when there was still glass on the stairs and blood on the floors, Congress tried to get back to the business of democracy...21
+the floors, Congress tried to get back to the business of democracy . . .
+25

 This is hardly comparable to the "unemotional" reporting on Enron's collapse and the white-collar crime allegations against its management as described by the Court in Skilling.
 561 U.S. at 371-72, 382.